Our Board of Directors

 Murray is the Senior Independent Director and Non-Executive Freedom to Speak up Champion

-Jan Ditheridge, Chief Executive
+Karen Howell, Chief Executive

-Dr Arasu Kuppuswamy, Medical Director
+Dr Arasu Kuppuswamy, Chief Medical Officer

 Dr Arasu Kuppuswamy Arasu joined GMMH in September 2023 from Livewell Southwest which is a recognised provider of integrated health and social care services, and where he held the post of Medical Director.
 Before this he was Deputy Medical Director for Lincolnshire and Goole NHS Foundation Trust.